This chapter has been published in the book

 as an experienced soldier perhaps censored either consciously

-or unconsciously this important Socratic tenet from his work.
+this important Socratic tenet from his work.

 Even Plato described a militaristic